eyetrackingguidelines/eyetrackingguidelines.github.io/index.md

 <!-- <a href="https://zenodo.org/badge/latestdoi/"><img src="https://zenodo.org/badge/.svg" alt="DOI"></a> -->

 ### Citing
-These guidelines are supplementary material for our paper, <a href= "https://dl.acm.org/doi/10.1145/3613904.3642086">How to Overcome Blinks in Eye Tracking for Interactive Systems at CHI</a>.
+These guidelines are supplementary material for our paper, <a href= "https://dl.acm.org/doi/10.1145/3613904.3642086">Uncovering and Addressing Blink-Related Challenges in Using Eye Tracking for Interactive Systems</a> at CHI.
 If you are using the guidelines in this webpage, please cite our paper using the following BibTeX.

 ```
 TBD